Baseball: In the United States

 The major league game in the United States was originally targeted toward a middle-class, white-collar audience: relative to other spectator pastimes, the National League's set ticket price of 50 cents in 1876 was high, while the location of playing fields outside the inner city and the workweek daytime scheduling of games were also obstacles to a blue-collar audience.
 A century later, the situation was very different.
 With the rise in popularity of other team sports with much higher average ticket prices—football, basketball, and hockey—professional baseball had become among the most popular blue-collar-oriented American spectator sports.

 Overall, baseball has a large following in the United States; a 2006 poll found that nearly half of Americans are fans.
 This led to baseball being granted the title of "America's favorite pastime" by many American baseball fans.
-The game was historically seen as contributing to the melting pot society of the nation, encouraging immigrants to integrate.
-In the late 1900s and early 2000s, baseball's position compared to football in the United States moved in contradictory directions.
+As historians and scholars now speculate, baseball is a metaphor of the American way of life In the late 1900s and early 2000s, baseball's position compared to football in the United States moved in contradictory directions.
 In 2008, MLB set a revenue record of $6.5 billion, matching the NFL's revenue for the first time in decades.
 A new MLB revenue record of more than $10 billion was set in 2017.
 On the other hand, the percentage of American sports fans polled who named baseball as their favorite sport was 9%, compared to pro football at 37%.
 In 1985, the respective figures were pro football 24%, baseball 23%.
 Because there are so many more major league games played, there is no comparison in overall attendance.
 In 2008, total attendance at major league games was the second-highest in history: 78.6 million, 0.7% off the record set the previous year.
 The following year, amid the U.S. recession, attendance fell by 6.6% to 73.4 million.
 Eight years later, it dropped under 73 million.
 Attendance at games held under the Minor League Baseball umbrella set a record in 2008, with 43.3 million.
 While MLB games have not drawn the same national TV viewership as football games, MLB games are dominant in teams' local markets and regularly lead all programs in primetime in their markets during the summer.
 After multiple years of declines since 2017, baseball attendance has grown slightly in recent years.
 In 2024, attendance was 71.3 million, the highest since 2017.